eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 tail -f blockchain/nodeos.log
 ```

 After the above commands have executed, you should see in the command shell a live stream of `nodeos.log` file being written by the `nodeos` process continuously.
-You can stop the live stream monitor by pressing Ctrl-C.
+You can stop the live stream monitor by pressing `[CTRL]+C`.

 To stop the new node, you have to execute the `stop.sh` script and to restart the node, execute the `start.sh` script and not the `genesis_start.sh` (this one is used only once in *1.5 Start the genesis node*).